sfergusond/Running2Win-Strava-Importer/README.md

 [Click here to download the zip folder with the program files](https://github.com/sfergusond/Running2Win-Strava-Importer/archive/master.zip)

 ### 2) Extract files into separate folder
 Double click on `Running2Win-Strava-Importer-master.zip` to extract all the files from into their own folder.
+Note the path shown at the top of the folder window.
 The folder should contain the following files:
 ![step1](https://github.com/sfergusond/imgdump/blob/master/step1.png?raw=true)

 ### 3) Install Python
 Install Python (if you already have it, it must be at least Python3.7). ([Windows installer](https://www.python.org/ftp/python/3.8.2/python-3.8.2.exe)) Then, run the installer.
-For Windows, check the "Add Python to PATH" box. __While you're at this step, download Chrome on your computer if you haven't already, it is required for the program to work__
+Check the "Add Python to PATH" box. __While you're at this step, download Chrome on your computer if you haven't already, it is required for the program to work__

 ![install](https://github.com/sfergusond/imgdump/blob/master/install.png?raw=true)